waltergallegog/SEcubeWallet/index.md

 # [](#header-1)SEcubeWallet

+Why the fuck the page is the same  ?

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 ## [](#header-2)Header 2